-To qualify for the NHI designation a candidate must satisfy basic background requirements, education, formal training, and practical home inspection experience and adhere to professional practice.
-It is important to note, national certification may not be recognized as valid within a province or be deemed sufficient to practice or work within a province, where licensing or regulations forbid such work.
+To qualify for the NHI designation a candidate must satisfy background requirements for education, supervised field training, and practical home inspection experience and adhere to professional practice.
+It is important to note, national certification may not be recognized as valid within a province or be deemed sufficient to practice or work within a province, where licensing or regulations prohibit such work.

-THE NATIONAL ADMISSIONS BOARD
+NATIONAL ADMISSIONS BOARD

-The National Admissions Board (NAB) is comprised of the NAB Chair (must be a NHI), at least one "Public Member" (person who represents the direct and indirect users of certificants' skills or service representatives) and a team of elected NHI's (National Home Inspectors) that are charged with receiving, reviewing and the placement of the applicant into their appropriate level with the National Certification Program.
+The (NAB) National Admissions Board is comprised of the NAB Chair (must be a NHI), two "Public Member" (person who represents the direct and indirect users of certificants' skills or service representatives) and a team of elected NHI's (National Home Inspectors) that are charged with receiving, reviewing and the placement of the applicant into their appropriate level with the National Certification Program.
 The final decision on placement and certification of the inspector is ultimately the decision the National Admissions Board based on the evaluation of where the applicant's background is mapped to the certification requirements.

-Regarding ISO criterion: ISO protocol does not allow decisions on certification to be subcontracted.
-However, other organizations could provide the National Admissions Board with recommendations as to whether specific individuals meet the specific background requirements of the National Certification Program.
-Such agreements are only established formally and underwritten as Administrative Contracts and are subject to specific terms of endorsement that includes the right to audit to assure compliance.
+ISO criterion does not allow decisions on certification to be subcontracted.
+However, other organizations could provide the National Admissions Board with recommendations as to whether specific individuals meet the background requirements of the National Certification Program.
+Such agreements are only established formally and underwritten as Administrative Contracts and are subject to specific terms of endorsement that includes the right to audit.